What does the Controlled Substance Act regulate for veterinarians?

 Prepare for the Florida Veterinary License Exam.
 Enhance your skills with detailed practice questions, answers, and explanation flashcards.
 Ace your licensing exam!

-The Controlled Substance Act is a federal law that regulates the manufacture, distribution, and use of substances that have the potential for abuse or addiction.
-For veterinarians, this law specifically governs the prescribing, dispensing, and administration of controlled substances used in veterinary medicine.
-It ensures that veterinarians follow strict guidelines and protocols to ensure the safe and appropriate use of these substances in their practices.
+The Controlled Substance Act is a federal law that regulates the manufacture, distribution, and use of substances that have a high potential for abuse and may lead to physical or psychological dependence.
+For veterinarians, this law specifically governs the prescribing, dispensing, and administration of controlled substances to ensure they are used safely and appropriately within veterinary practice.

 Subscribe